NativeScript/docs-v7/docs/releases/upgrade-instructions.md

 ## Upgrading Webpack

 The Webpack plugin is available as a npm package named [nativescript-dev-webpack](https://www.npmjs.com/package/nativescript-dev-webpack).
-To use the plugin in your project, you should explicitly install the package as `devDependency`.The initial installation of the plugin will install all related developer dependencies and will create the default `webpack.config.js` file.
+To use the plugin in your project, you should explicitly install the package as `devDependency`.The initial installation of the plugin will install all related development dependencies and will create the default `webpack.config.js` file.
 If the `webpack.config.js` file is already existing it won't be overwritten by the installation of `nativescript-dev-webpack`.

 ```
 npm i nativescript-dev-webpack --save-dev